 Expenses allowable from Business and Profession Income

 All the expenses incurred wholly and exclusively in relation to the business and profession shall be allowed against the income from such business and profession.
 Here are some of the expenditures:

 - Payments for Legal and Professional services.

-- Salary, Bonus, Commission etc. to employees.
+- Remuneration, Bonus, Commission etc. to employees.

 - Traveling and conveyance expenses.

 - Payment for know-how, patents, copyrights, trademark, licenses.